 What Is A Representative Office In China?

-A representative office in China is not legally allowed to make profits, issue invoices, and trade, which are the main purposes of WFOE or Joint Venture.
+A China representative office is the local presence of a foreign company in China.
+It is not legally allowed to make profits, issue invoices, and trade, which are the main purposes of WFOE or Joint Venture.
 However, a representative office is still an ideal opinion for a foreign headquarters to organize business meetings, perform quality controls, promote products or services, and conduct market research in China.

 Pros and Cons of a Representative Office